xzzulz/deathspeak/readme.md

 # okami

 stylized, compact and expressive programming language on top of
+javascript, that does not follow common syntax preconcemptions,
-javascript, based on clear and precise concepts, for increased
+for increased productivity.

-productivity.
+## alpha

+This project is in alpha status.
+Everything is under work and may change.

+## note

+The okami language employs standard language features,
+but the syntax does not follow common convetions from other
+languages, so it may not seems easy to read at first.
+An special ide is planned, that will allow to learn the
+language on the fly, at near zero cost.

 ## about

 Symbols characters have great expressive power, that can
-succinctly convey ideas.

-okami is based on the _subjetive_ perception, that programming
+succinctly convey ideas. okami is based on the _subjetive_
-languages have left untapped potential, in the expressive power
+perception, that programming languages have left untapped
-of symbols.
+potential, in the expressive power of symbols.

-okami is an attemp to maximize representation of precise and clear
+okami is an attemp to maximize representation of precise and
-concepts, with the expressive power of symbols.
+clear concepts, with the expressive power of symbols.
+It is

-It is also part of a research project in software design, with
+also part of a research project in software design, with
 goals that will be presented in the future.

 okami is built on top of javascript, because Javascript is